aishwaryatambe1112/Cyber-Crime-Mapping-Dashboard-For-Maharashtra-State/README.md

 - **Icons & Charts**: Lucide React, Chart.js / Recharts
 - **Data**: Public crime data from national and state-level sources

-## 📚 Outcome

-The project aims to be scalable and adaptable for use by police departments and research institutions.

 ## 📷 Screenshots